puppetlabs/device_manager/README.md

 ## Description

-Devices need a (proxy) puppet agent to collect facts, retrieve and apply catalogs, and store reports.
+Devices require a (proxy) Puppet agent to request certificates, collect facts, retrieve and apply catalogs, and store reports.

-This module manages the configuration of devices used by `puppet device` on puppet agents.
+This module manages the configuration of devices used by `puppet device` on Puppet agents.

 This module also provides the potential for indirect orchestration of `puppet device` runs.